The toric g-vector of nestohedra: Preliminaries

 A {\em Dyck path} of semilength $n$ is a lattice path from the origin~$(0,0)$ to $(2n,0)$ composed of $n$ up steps~$(1,1)$ and $n$ down steps~$(1,-1)$ that does not go below the horizontal axis.
 We may encode such a Dyck path with the associated {\em Dyck word} by recording each up step by the letter~$U$ and each down step by the letter~$D$.
 The number of Dyck paths, and hence also the number Dyck words, of semilength~$n$ is the $n$th Catalan number

 The generating function for the Catalan numbers is well-known:

-By rotating our perspective by $\pi/4$ radians counterclockwise, we may also consider paths from the origin to the point~$(n,n)$ taking North steps $(0,1)$ and East steps $(1,0)$ that never goes below the line $y=x$ as a Dyck path.
+By rotating our perspective by $\pi/4$ radians counterclockwise, we may also consider paths from the origin to the point~$(n,n)$ taking North steps $(0,1)$ and East steps $(1,0)$ that never go below the line $y=x$ as Dyck paths.
 Similarly, we also consider the mirror image of such a path that never goes above the line $y=x$ as a Dyck path.
 These types of Dyck paths will be useful in Sections~\ref{section_associahedron} and~\ref{section_cyclohedron}.

 We say that a word $v$ is a {\em factor} of the word $w$ if $w$ can be factored as $w = u \cdot v \cdot z$.
 For instance, {\em peaks} in a Dyck path correspond to factors of the form $UD$, whereas {\em valleys} correspond to factors~$DU$.
 We also say that a $UD$-word is {\em balanced} if it contains the same number of $U$ letters as $D$ letters.